 1. Petroleum Assay Data

 Crude oil, a naturally derived petroleum product, is often referred to when discussing assay data.
 This is more like a refinery process for petroleum.
 An assay is conducted to scrutinize the chemical and physical properties of crude oil by petroleum testing laboratories.
-The characterization of petroleum is practically breakdown during the crude assay process.
+The characterization of petroleum is practically broken down during the crude assay process.

 This chemical evaluation exposes the differences between various crude oil qualities.
 Two crude oils can never have the same molecular and chemical properties.
 Petroleum assay data assists refinery personnel, producers, and oil marketers in deciding if the properties feedstock is compatible for a specific petroleum refinery or the quality may cause regional, environmental and economic harm.
 In other words, companies can optimize petroleum through the assay data process.
 Performing assay analysis helps to check the quality of petroleum while being refined.